Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-I am all ready for the fall season over here.
-I am one of those people that plans out all of the yummy fall items I'm going to cook when the season rolls around, all year long.
+I love the fall, and I am one of those people that plans out all of the yummy fall items I'm going to cook when the season rolls around, all year long.
 Pumpkin, apple, pears, cinnamon, sweet potatoes, pecans, acorn squash, ginger, nutmeg, cloves—and the list goes on and on.

 We do fall crafts over here with the kids, make all sorts of homemade bath products for the season, and bust out tons of yummy drink recipes, like apple cider and cinnamon hot chocolate.
 I can't wait for the cooler weather, the changing colors of the leaves, picking fresh fruit from the trees, and even planting my fall garden in the backyard.

 I definitely don't use pumpkin spice in everything, but I would if I didn't think I would burn out on it over the next few months.
 I like to mix it up and include all of the wonderful fall flavors in everything I do before winter comes and my menu changes.
 I'm already pulling out all of my fall decorations, and we are growing our own pumpkins in the backyard this year.

 I've already started some spiced vanilla pear jam, and I've made my pumpkin spice soap.
 Next, it was time to bake my delicious apple coffee cake, and boy was it delicious.
 Apples, cinnamon, and candied pecans really set the mood.
 It was super easy to toss together, and it was amazing to have for breakfast.
 I hope you enjoy it as much as we have!

 Read More From Delishably

 - 1 teaspoon vanilla extract